chaowu2009/V1.0-Dexhand/README.md

 Please consider buying via the Amazon links where available to help fund the robot development.

-The biggest cost item are the 16 slim micro-servos that drive the fingers and thumb.

-1. The discount code ROBOTSERVOS will take off 10% from the official Emax webstore: https://emaxmodel.com
+1. The biggest cost item are the 16 slim micro-servos that drive the fingers and thumb.
+The discount code ROBOTSERVOS will take off 10% from the official Emax webstore: https://emaxmodel.com

     There are four variants at this size with plastic or metal gears and using either digital or analog control technology.

+    i.
 ES3301 (approx $6.6)
+    ii.
 ES3302 (approx $9.2)
+    iii.
 ES3351  (approx $8.5)
+    iv.
 ES3352 (approx $12)

 2. Two standard micro servos are needed for wrist flexion and extension.

     Feetech SCS2332 - https://feetechrc.com/product-name_55300.html are recommended.

     These are serial bus driven servos over allowing a greater range of controlled rotation.

     They cost around 35 bucks each plus delivery.

     If you prefer to use a standard PWM servo for simplicity they can be substituted by any servo that fits inside the envelope 23.2*12.1*28.5mm.

     The trade off is the reduction of the powered range of motion of the wrist to about half.

 3. 1 standard servo needed for axial wrist rotation (optional) Feetech SCS15 - https://feetechrc.com/6v-15kg-digital-robot-steering-gear.html or any servo that fits inside the envelope 40*20*40.5mm.

     Reduces powered range of motion to about half and the loss of a continuous rotation option.

 ## The rest of the components are relatively inexpensive: